jenkinsci/ecutest-plugin/README.md

 Release 1.8 implemented an extension point that will workaround this issue.
 In order to work a new task has to be created in the Windows Task Scheduler named [RESTART_JENKINS_AGENT](docs/RESTART_JENKINS_AGENT.xml) and configured with actions how to restart the agent.

-Please note that from [ECU-TEST](https://www.tracetronic.de/produkte/ecu-test/) Version 2022.3 on, **invalid escape sequences in expressions within ECU-TEST are disallowed.** This means, in particular, that backslashes in Windows paths need to be escaped properly (e.g.
-*C:\\\my\\\path* instead of *C:\my\path*) - otherwise, this will lead to an error within ECU-TEST.
+Please note that from [ECU-TEST](https://www.tracetronic.com/products/ecu-test/) Version 2022.3 on, **invalid escape sequences in expressions within ECU-TEST are disallowed.** This means, in particular, that backslashes in Windows paths need to be escaped properly (e.g. *C:\\\my\\\path* instead of *C:\my\path*) - otherwise, this will lead to an error within ECU-TEST.

-Since release 1.39 we test only against [ECU-TEST](https://www.tracetronic.de/produkte/ecu-test/) versions, that are inside the support window of the support terms.
+Since [release 2.39](https://github.com/jenkinsci/ecutest-plugin/releases/tag/ecutest-2.39) we test only against [ECU-TEST](https://www.tracetronic.com/products/ecu-test/) versions, that are inside the support window of the TraceTronic tool support terms.
 Please consult the [compatibility matrix](#compatibility) for detailed information.

 ## FAQ

-Frequently asked questions, common issues and error messages about the [ECU-TEST Jenkins Plugin](https://github.com/jenkinsci/ecutest-plugin) and [ECU-TEST](https://www.tracetronic.de/produkte/ecu-test/) itself can be found in the [TraceTronic Knowledge Base](https://kb.tracetronic.com/display/KB/Jenkins+Plugin).
+Frequently asked questions, common issues and error messages about the [ECU-TEST Jenkins Plugin](https://github.com/jenkinsci/ecutest-plugin) and [ECU-TEST](https://www.tracetronic.com/products/ecu-test/) itself can be found in the [TraceTronic Knowledge Base](https://kb.tracetronic.com/display/KB/Jenkins+Plugin).

 ## Compatibility